Alen-h/Easy-Note/README.md

 - 🚀 **Sidebar Design**: Click the extension icon to open the right sidebar (not an overlay, it compresses page content)
 - 📝 **Auto-save**: Entered content is automatically saved to Chrome local storage
 - 📋 **One-click Copy**: Click the copy button in the bottom left to quickly copy text content to clipboard
+- 🎯 **Toast Notifications**: Beautiful, non-intrusive toast notifications for all user feedback
+- 📤 **Export Function**: Export your notes as .txt files with timestamps
 - 🎨 **Modern Interface**: Clean interface design with responsive layout support
 - 🔒 **Privacy & Security**: All data is stored locally only, never uploaded to servers